16 trade unionists have been detained in Belarus

 Security services in Belarus detained at least 16 trade union leaders last week, the Associated Press has reported.

 On Wednesday 20 April, members of Belarus’ KGB stormed the Belarussian Congress of Democratic Trade Unions’ office (BKPD) in Minsk.
-Among those arrested are Alexandr Yurashuk, BKPD President, and Vice President, Sergey Antusevich.
+Among those arrested are Alexandr Yarashuk, BKPD President, and Vice President, Sergey Antusevich.